kreauniv/comparts431/source/math.rst

    by the scaling factor.

-All of the above at instances of what is called the "chain rule" which is applicable when you're calculating the derivative of the composition of two functions.
+All of the above are instances of what is called the "chain rule" which is applicable when you're calculating the derivative of the composition of two functions.